momquab/astroalf/downloads.md

 ---
 layout: default
-title: Downloads
+title: Resources
-permalink: /downloads/
+permalink: /resources/
 ---

-# Downloads
+# Resources

-Here are all the Astronomer Alfie printables!
+Here are all the Astronomer Alfie resources - printables, crafts and more!